nuxrif/Phone-Book/README.md

 **Credits**
 UI and functionality implemented in a single page with plain JavaScript, inspired by the iOS Contacts look & feel.

-> Tip: Add a short demo GIF/screenshot in your README to show the iOS-style UI, search, and contact sheet in action.